 - Wedding party guests must pay the park entrance fee (carpooling or shuttle use is encouraged)

 - All fees are non-refundable

 Permits must be obtained in advance of your event (no later than two weeks before the ceremony date).
 All requests for permits must include:

 Performing the Ceremony

-The following individuals may perform wedding ceremonies at Bryce Canyon
+The following individuals may be available to perform wedding ceremonies at Bryce Canyon:

 For weddings in the surrounding Forest Service area, such as Red Canyon, please contact the USDA Forest Service Office in Panguitch at 435-676-9300.